 In other words, light intensity really seems to only play a minor role when it comes to the perch’s feeding activity, which is something the study’s findings confirm as well.

 If the water temperature is very low, perch tend to seek out deeper water, as it will be somewhat warmer.
 Naturally, their general activity will decrease during such periods.

-Here, the third factor, water clarity, plays a major role.
+Hence, it is the third factor, water clarity, that seems to play the most important role.
 As perch are visually oriented hunters, they need a certain level of water clarity in order to find their prey.

 So, given that the water is relatively clear and temperatures are rising slightly, perch do hunt and feed in the dark as well.
 And hence, you can fish for them successfully even at night!